BlackBerry Q5

-The BlackBerry Q5 is the third BlackBerry 10 smartphone, unveiled at the BlackBerry Live 2013 Keynote on May 14, 2013.
-BlackBerry 10 is gesture based.
+The BlackBerry Q5 is a mid-range touchscreen-based QWERTY smartphone developed by BlackBerry, previously known as RIM (Research In Motion).
+It is the third BlackBerry 10 smartphone, unveiled at the BlackBerry Live 2013 Keynote on May 14, 2013.

-The Q5 is targeted largely at emerging markets because of its lower end specifications.
-It is available in black, white, red, pink and grey.
-Like the BlackBerry Q10, it has a QWERTY keyboard.
+Replacing the BlackBerry Curve line, the Q5 serves as the budget counterpart of the more upmarket BlackBerry Q10/Z10 and is mainly targeted largely at emerging markets because of its lower end specifications.
+Like the previous entry-level BlackBerry devices, it is also available in multiple color options; black, white, red, pink and grey.